SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md

-# Deploy SAP Build App to SAP BTP
+# Deploy app from SAP Build App to SAP BTP
 <!-- description --> Deploy an app created with SAP Build Apps to HTML5 applications on SAP BTP.